yashlala/cs-214-project/simulator/README.md

 To run the simulation:

-download cgroups using:
-pip install cgroups
+download requirements from the requirements.txt:

-then, as a root user, execute: python3 simulation.py {$PID}
+then, as a root user, execute: python3 simulation.py hello.py